PLAN FOR THE HEAT

 TOP 10 TIPS FOR OPIMISING SPORTS PERFORMANCE IN THE HEAT

 2. Know your sweat rate.
 Get your sweat and sodium rate loss checked properly.
 You can do this at a sweat lab for approximately $200 or with a home-based test kit costing around $99.
 It is recommended athletes test fluid and sodium levels before and after heat acclimatisation.
-If spending money on this kind of information is an issue you may like to do a basic fluid loss count yourself.
+Another simple option that gives you a basic measure is completing a basic fluid loss count yourself.
 Weigh yourself before and after you do an exercise session of at least 60 minutes in warm conditions.
 Subtract the amount of any fluids taken during this session.
 This gives you an estimate of how much fluid you lose per hour.

-Entering a race well hydrated and then remaining as well hydrated as possible during a race is critical.
+Enter a race well hydrated and then remain as well hydrated as possible during a race

 Undertaking 70-80 minute sessions in heat chambers a few times per week as part of a well-structured training plan can aid in heat adaptation.
 This is great for those with access to heat chambers but what about everyone else?